Is Blake Shelton ‘Sleeping On The Couch’ Because He Forgot Valentine’s Day?

 “She is sleeping on the couch, that is what happens,” he said.
 “She will be in the dog house.”

 That being said, Stefani can still rely on her longtime friendship with fellow coach Alicia Keys, especially when it comes to ganging up against Blake Shelton and Adam Levine.
-Stefani gushed about her friendship with keys, calling her “a strong person” with “good energy” before dishing on what fans can expect this season.
+Stefani gushed about her friendship with Keys, calling her “a strong person” with “good energy” before dishing on what fans can expect this season.

 “This season is really intense.
 There’s a lot of really, really good singers,” she stated.
 “When you have someone like Alicia, I feel like everybody wants to be with Alicia.
 She’s so good at pitching herself ’cause she’s so amazing, and then she’s new.
 There’s just something about it.”

-Speaking of The Voice, Yahoo is reporting that Shelton and Levine recently dished on who they would like to see replace them if they ever take a season off.
+Speaking of The Voice, Yahoo is reporting that Shelton and Levine recently revealed who they would like to see replace them if they ever take a season off.
 Although Levine revealed that he probably won’t ever give up his seat on the show, he eventually admitted that either Bruno Mars or Justin Timberlake would be good options.

 For Shelton, he believes his replacement should be somebody who can come in and shake things up with the other coaches.
 Who better to do just that than David Lee Roth?
 On the contrary, not everyone agrees with Shelton’s pick.
 When Roth’s former Van Halen replacement, Sammy Hagar, advised Team Adam last year, he believed that Roth wouldn’t be a good coach.